Panosteitis is the correct name for what is often called ‘puppy growing pains’.

 Limping may be more severe after exercise too, and your pup may show a lowered level of activity and even seem ‘lazy’ at times.

-Although not as often seen as the above signs, other symptoms of Panosteitis in dogs can include:
+Although not as often seen as the above signs, other symptoms of Panosteitis can include:

-- raised blood cell count (response to inflammation/infection)
+- Raised white blood cell count (response to inflammation/infection)

 Your veterinarian can make a diagnosis of Panosteitis from the symptoms you describe, a hands-on exam of your pup, and X-rays which should show signs of changes to the bones caused by this condition.